 All the latest 4K TVs already have Netflix and YouTube built in, but Virgin is keen to point up the box was designed around apps, and they’re adamant the V6 will load more quickly.
 We’ll see about that – I’ll be playing with the interface next week.
 There is currently no sign of Amazon Video or Now TV, but you do get BBC iPlayer.

 Another key development is the ability to record six programmes at the same time.
 Nobody else is offering this level of flexibility – even the mighty Sky Q only lets you record four programmes simultaneously.
+Do you need this many?
+Virgin says it doesn't expect everyone to be making full use of this ability, but it's there for peace of mind.
 Buy another V6 box and you can bump that up to 12 simultaneous recordings.
 Each V6 box offers 1TB of storage, which is 500 hours of standard-definition footage, or 100 hours of HD.

 Each Virgin V6 is designed to work with other V6 units, as well as existing TiVo boxes.
 That means you can upgrade without losing your old recordings.
 The boxes don’t work as a mesh network – they all have to connect to the Virgin Media Hub – but you’ll be able to set up a multi-room system and share recordings all over your home.